-- 7.1 A regulated entity must issue a premium rebate to a consumer within five business days of the rebate becoming due.
-Where the regulated entity is an intermediary, the premium rebate becomes due when: - a) the insurance intermediary has received the premium rebate from the relevant insurance undertaking; or - b) the insurance undertaking has notified the insurance intermediary that such rebate is due and permits the insurance intermediary to issue the rebate from the funds held by the insurance intermediary which are due to the insurance undertaking. - 7.2 An insurance intermediary may handle premium rebates due to consumers only where an express agreement exists whereby the insurance intermediary acts as agent of a regulated entity in passing rebates to consumers so that in handling the rebated premium the insurance intermediary does not become a debtor of the consumer. - 7.3 An insurance intermediary must transfer the rebate amount to the consumer in full.
-Any charges that the consumer may owe the intermediary must not be recovered from the rebate amount due to the consumer without the prior written agreement of the consumer in each instance and a record of such agreement must be maintained by the intermediary.
-Where the consumer has agreed to the deduction of any charges these must be clearly outlined on the accompanying notification of the rebate to the consumer. - 7.4 Where a premium rebate is due to a consumer, and the value of the rebate is €10 or less, the regulated entity must offer the consumer the choice of: - a) receiving payment of the rebate; - b) receiving a reduction from a renewal premium or other premium currently due to that regulated entity; or - c) the regulated entity making a charitable donation of the rebate amount to a registered charity.
+- 7.1 A regulated entity must issue a premium rebate to a consumer within five business days of the rebate becoming due where the value of the premium rebate is more than €10. - a) Where the regulated entity is an insurance undertaking, the premium rebate becomes due as soon as the insurance undertaking becomes aware of the circumstances giving rise to the premium rebate. - b) Where the regulated entity is an insurance intermediary, the premium rebate becomes due when: - i) the insurance intermediary has received the premium rebate from the relevant insurance undertaking; or - ii) the insurance undertaking has notified the insurance intermediary that such rebate is due and permits the insurance intermediary to issue the rebate from the funds held by the insurance intermediary which are due to the insurance undertaking. - 7.2 Where a premium rebate is due to a consumer, and the value of the rebate is €10 or less the regulated entity must issue the premium rebate to the consumer within five business days of the rebate becoming due, or, alternatively, the regulated entity may offer the consumer the choice of: - a) receiving the premium rebate; or - b) receiving a reduction from a renewal premium or other premium currently due to that regulated entity; or - c) the regulated entity making a donation of the rebate amount to a registered charity.

-In respect of options b) and c), the regulated entity must maintain a record of the consumer's decision.
+In respect of options b) and c) above, the regulated entity must seek the consumer's consent on each occasion and must maintain a record of the consumer's decision.